impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>

 But I'm still wondering why commands prefixed with `sh-` use `eval`, while those without the prefix use `command`.
 I decide to look up the command which introduced this `if/else` block.
-After some digging, I find it [here](https://github.com/rbenv/rbenv/pull/57){:target="_blank" rel="noopener"}.
+After some digging, I find it [here](https://github.com/rbenv/rbenv/pull/57){:target="_blank" rel="noopener" }.
 It says:

 > Regular commands pass though as you'd expect.
 But special shell commands prefixed with sh- are called, but its result is evaled in the current shell allowing them to modify environment variables.